2007 NBA betting scandal: Sentencing

 On July 29, 2008, Donaghy was sentenced to 15 months in prison, and three years of supervised release.
 Although his lawyer asked for a probationary sentence, Donaghy admitted that he had "brought shame on myself, my family and the profession."
+Judge Carol Bagley Amon noted she held Donaghy "more culpable" in the business "arrangement" than his two co-conspirators and added, "Without Mr. Donaghy, there was no scheme."